 - Filing suspicious activity reports

 - Develop an AML compliance program with a formal policy and strategy to be approved by the Lottery steering committee

-- To ensure the implementation, monitoring, and continuous improvement of the anti-money laundering compliance program.
+- To ensure the implementation, monitoring, and continuous improvement of the AML compliance program.

 - To follow and implement anti-money laundering laws and regulations regularly.

 Know Your Customer in The Lottery Industry

 Lottery organizations need to know their customers.
 Player identification and registration procedures must be followed completely.
 Lottery organizations should learn the name of their customers, any other names they use (if any), their address of residence, country of nationality, date of birth, and, if applicable, their social security number.

 After the players' information is received, they must be verified in cases such as;